 Steven R. Purvis is a Principal of Luther King Capital Management ("LKCM").
 He joined the firm in 1996 as Director of Research, became Co-Manager on the Small Cap Strategy in 1998 and Lead Manager in 2000.
-Mr. Purvis currently serves as a Portfolio Manager responsible for small cap and small mid-cap focused investment portfolios.
+Mr. Purvis currently serves as a Portfolio Manager responsible for small cap and small mid-cap public equity focused investment portfolios.
+In addition to his public markets experience, he has also led and participated in many venture capital, private equity and real estate investments.
 He has been a Principal of LKCM since 2004 and a Trustee to the LKCM Funds since 2013.
 Prior to joining LKCM, Mr. Purvis served as a Senior Analyst to Roulston Research from 1993 to 1996 and also served as a Research Analyst at Waddell & Reed, Inc. from 1990 to 1993.
-Since 2001, he has served as Chairman and significant shareholder of KGP Group, Inc., a private international manufacturing company focused on the aerospace and packaging industries.
-Mr. Purvis is also currently serving as the Saints Foundation investment committee chair, which supports All Saints Episcopal School of Fort Worth, Texas.